 4, Your website isn’t device friendly

-People are on the go all the time so it’s super important to have your website optimised to all devices today.
-You need to make sure your website works perfectly for people on the subway or in their car.
-If your website is unusable on a mobile, you’re missing out on potential clients.
+People are on the go all the time, so it’s super important to have your website optimised for all devices today.
+You need to make sure your website works perfectly for people on the train or in their cars.
+If your website is unusable on a mobile device, you’re missing out on potential clients.

-What does it mean to have a device friendly site?
-It means the videos aren’t glitchy when mobile data is being used (some websites actually turn them off for that reason), font sizes are easy to read on all devices.
-In a nutshell, the overall user experience is as impeccable on the desktop as it’s on a mobile and tablet.
+What does it mean to have a device-friendly site?
+It means the videos aren’t glitchy when mobile data is being used (some websites actually turn them off for that reason), and font sizes are easy to read on all devices.
+In a nutshell, the overall user experience is as impeccable on the desktop as it is on a mobile or tablet device.

 Pro tip: Send your website to your previous/current clients and ask for their honest feedback.

 5, Your website isn’t seen by the right people

 Yes, your friends and family saw your link and clicked on it.
 That’s great, however, they’re most likely not your ideal clients, so you can’t expect sales to come from all sorts of directions from that one share.

 If you’ve just launched your website, chances are it’s nonexistent on Google.
 Be patient, as it will take a bit of time for your website to go live on the world wide web.
 In saying that, it’s important for you to share your website on platforms where your potential clients hang out.
 That would be your best chance of getting your website seen by the right people.